You're standing at the track. The sign says 800 meters. Your watch says half a mile. They're the same thing, right?

 "The Difference Doesn't Matter"

 For a 20-minute 5K runner?
 Maybe not.
 For someone trying to break 4:00 in the mile?
 It matters.
-Consider this: for a coach prescribing 10 x half mile at threshold?
-The cumulative difference is 46.72 meters — almost 30 seconds of running at that effort.
+For a coach prescribing 10 x half mile at threshold?
+The cumulative difference is 46.Also, 72 meters — almost 30 seconds of running at that effort.
 That's a different workout.

 "My Watch Says Half Mile, So It's Accurate"